-UC San Diego Health's offers an Early Psychosis Intensive Outpatient Program for young adults.
-The program is suited for those who may benefit from more intensive support and treatment.
+UC San Diego Health offers an Early Psychosis Intensive Outpatient Program for young adults who may benefit from more intensive support and treatment.

-Our goal is to help you get back on track and reach goals through developmentally attuned group therapy, skills building, psychoeducation, support and empowerment building.
-It is intended for people ages 12 to 30 within two years of their first psychotic episode.
+The program helps individuals get back on track and reach goals through developmentally attuned group therapy, skills building, psychoeducation, support and empowerment building.
+The program is designed for people ages 12 to 30 within two years of their first psychotic episode.

 More about the intensive outpatient program:

-- Meets three times per week: Mondays, Wednesdays and Fridays, from 10 a.m. to 3 p.m.
+- Meets three times per week: 11 a.m. to 2 p.m.
+Monday, Wednesday and Friday

-- Throughout the day you will attend therapy groups aimed toward building and enhancing your coping skills, problem solving strategies and general well-being.
+- Throughout the day, participants attend therapy groups to build and enhance coping skills, problem solving strategies and general well-being.

-- Opportunities to address specific issues and learn effective coping strategies will be provided during individual therapy sessions, and/or family therapy sessions.
+- Opportunities to address specific issues and learn effective coping strategies are provided during individual therapy and family therapy sessions.

-- You will meet regularly with a psychiatrist for medication management.
+- Participants meet regularly with a psychiatrist for medication management.

-- Lunch will be provided, or your therapy group will go to the cafeteria, giving you a chance to work on healthy eating habits and socializing skills.
+- Lunch is provided, or your therapy group will go to the cafeteria to work on healthy eating habits and socializing skills.

 - Family members participate in treatment by attending at least one of our multi-family therapy groups from 5:30 to 7:00 p.m. on Wednesdays